 I decided to assign meme-making as one of my undergrad-level evolutionary biology course assignments.
 Towards the end of the course, when I had almost finished teaching the syllabus contents, I announced this assignment so that people can use the concepts taught in class to make internet memes.
 I asked each student to submit one meme that is based on a concept that was taught in class.
 It could even be related to an example that I may have mentioned in the classroom.
 I saw their faces light up in excitement when I announced this in the classroom.
 I knew that the students would enjoy this assignment, but little did I expect that some would even submit 5 – 6 additional memes just because they were having so much fun making them!

-In my experience of teaching undergraduates, students tend to procrastinate; they either submit minutes before the deadline, or well past the deadline.
+In my experience of teaching undergraduates, students tend to procrastinate; they either submit minutes before the deadline or well past it.
 In the case of the meme assignment, I faced the unprecedented situation of the entire batch of registered students (107) submitting their assignments a day before the deadline!
 This shows that novel and more relatable approaches are required to keep up the interest level of the students; else, it becomes mundane for the students.

 A ‘serious’ jury